nwakaku/zk_Incase/README.md

 Connect your wallet and "Add new beneficiary"
 On the model pop up you will fill in the following

-`Token Address` - (token, ERC1155(FTM Version) or FTM NFTs) That you want to send to the beneficiary.
+`Token Address` - (token, ERC1155 or ERC721) That you want to send to the beneficiary.

 `Beneficiary` - Set the address of where you want the above asset sent to.
 Starts with 0x..

-`Amount` - For FTM tokens, set how many tokens.
-For ERC721(FTM) set amount to 1
+`Amount` - For ERC20 tokens, set how many tokens.
+For ERC721 set amount to 1

 `Token ID`- For tokens it is set to 0.
 For ERC1155 and ERC721 tokens, token 1 and above specific to your NFT.